7twoduo/Lab-4/README.md

 ## 🧠 Lessons Learned

-This project forced multiple advanced cloud engineering concepts to work together.
+This project forced multiple advanced cloud engineering concepts to work together in the context of a medical application platform for a Japanese organization.

 Key lessons:

+* Medical application architecture requires more than uptime.
+It requires controlled data placement, private access paths, and evidence that sensitive records are not exposed publicly.
+* Japan-centered data residency must be designed into the architecture from the beginning.
+In this project, AWS Tokyo acts as the primary medical data environment, while remote application layers connect back through private network paths.
-* Multi-cloud networking requires disciplined routing and CIDR planning.
+* Multi-cloud networking requires disciplined routing and CIDR planning, especially when application workloads in AWS and GCP depend on a centralized database in Japan.
-* BGP connectivity is only useful when route advertisements and return paths are correct.
+* BGP connectivity is only useful when route advertisements, return paths, firewall rules, and security groups are all aligned.
-* Private database access depends on routing, DNS, security groups, and application configuration all working together.
+* Private database access depends on routing, DNS, security groups, secrets, and application configuration working together as one system.
-* Terraform remote state can solve cross-environment dependency problems, but it must be handled carefully.
+* Terraform remote state can solve cross-environment dependency problems, but it must be handled carefully when multiple regions and cloud providers depend on shared outputs.
-* Load balancer health checks often fail because of simple mismatches: wrong port, wrong path, firewall restrictions, or service bind address.
+* Load balancer health checks often fail because of simple mismatches: wrong port, wrong path, firewall restrictions, unhealthy backend targets, or the application binding to the wrong interface.
-* Secrets must be handled carefully because generated evidence can accidentally capture sensitive values.
+* Secrets must be handled carefully because generated evidence can accidentally capture sensitive values such as database credentials, tokens, or internal infrastructure details.
-* Evidence matters.
-Screenshots, command outputs, diagrams, and structured reports turn a project from “I built it” into “I can prove it works.”
+* Healthcare infrastructure needs proof, not assumptions.
+Screenshots, command outputs, diagrams, test results, and structured evidence turn the project from “I built it” into “I can prove it works.”
+* APPI-aligned architecture is not just a legal statement.
+It must be supported by technical controls such as private database placement, restricted access paths, least-privilege identity, encrypted connectivity, logging, and validation evidence.
 ---

 ## 🧪 Troubleshooting Highlights